samuelsarfaty/Advanced-modelling-report/README.md

 I then took the model into Substance Painter for texturing.
 Since the bird would just be a prop in the game, the texturing was kept at a very simple level.

-I baked the textures using the high poly model to have a little more detail on the textures.
+I baked the textures using the high poly model to have a little more detail on them.
 I then added a mask with color selection in order to use the ID map to paint the different areas of the bird.

 ![texture](https://user-images.githubusercontent.com/32599151/37866768-0cc0f916-2f87-11e8-9051-1f9e6c5e1495.png)